ReactUnity/core/docs/src/content/reference/animations/audio.md

 layout: API
 ---

 Plays audio in certain situations.
-This property is unique to React Unity and does not exist in web CSS.
+This property is unique to React Unity and does not exist in standard CSS.

 The property must have the format `<url> <delay> <iteration-count | infinite>`
 - Example: `url(res:click) 400ms 1` - Meaning to play the resource named `click` after 400ms delay once